TickTeam/guide-tt/ticktick_web_app/how_to_comment_on_a_task.md

 ###How to comment on a task?

-1.Select a Task.
+1.Sign in TickTick on web.

-2.Click the upward arrow on bottom right corner of the page.
+2.Select a Task and click the upward arrow in the bottom right corner of the page.

-3.Select “Comment” to add your remarks.
+3.Select “Comment”.

 “Comment” is always used to add extra remarks to a task.
 Within a shared list, all shared members can comment on any tasks to realize real chat & communication.